 What Are The Best Cleaning Products I Must Use?

 The market today has an endless selection when it comes to cleaning products for your kitchen.
-Depending on the finish of your modular kitchen, there are few things to keep in mind.
+Depending on the finish of your modular kitchen, there are a few things to keep in mind.
 If you have natural wood cupboards, remember to use mild cleaning agents that won’t damage or discolour them.
 Wood soaks up water and using excessive water or strong cleaning agents (bleach or acids) can severely damage them.

 Now if you own a modular kitchen and from a reputed brand then it will most likely be constructed with HDHMR wood or High-Density High Moisture Resistant wood panels that are engineered to tolerate high moisture and temperatures often found in kitchens.
 These cupboards are then sealed with finishes like laminate, acrylic, veneers or lacquered glass.

 So if you have a kitchen cupboard that’s finished with laminate, acrylic or lacquered glass, you may use your standard kitchen cleaning products to maintain them.
-Veneers are a little more sensitive to harsh chemicals as they are thin sheets of natural wood glued on to HDHMR.
+Veneers are a little more sensitive to harsh chemicals as they are thin sheets of natural wood glued to HDHMR.
 They are applied with a coat of varnish to protect them.
 However they don’t do well when exposed to strong cleaning agents.

 How Do I Clean My Kitchen Cupboards?